-Way back in episode 103 (“We need to stop overcomplicating learning”), Owen and Ross D proposed a special episode focused on the non-fiction books that an L&D professional could learn from.
+Way back in episode 103 (“We need to stop overcomplicating learning”), Owen Ferguson and Ross Dickie proposed a special episode focused on the non-fiction books that an L&D professional could learn from.

 This week on The GoodPractice Podcast, we’re releasing that episode.